yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-99-3rd-Party-Technologies.md

     - This should work fine, as this check from Interweave presents all of the correct certificates
     - Furthermore, review the warnings at the bottom of the Interweave healthcheck screen.
 There should no longer be an issue reported about accepting a self-signed certificate - ie we have locked things down to require a proper trusted certificate.

-***Interweave Healthcheck, indicating that a self-signed certificate is accepted - therefore TLS MA not configured***
+***Interweave Console Healthcheck, indicating that a self-signed certificate is accepted - therefore TLS MA not configured***
 <img src="media/99/SelfSignedCertWarning.png" style="width:5.35347in;height:3.35347in" />

-***Interweave Healthcheck, with this issue resolved once TLS MA configuration is in place***
+***Interweave Console Healthcheck, with this issue resolved once TLS MA configuration is in place***
 <img src="media/99/SelfSignedCertFixed.png" style="width:5.35347in;height:3.35347in" />

- ## Configure TLS Mutual Authentication Part 2: Authenticated User Mapping
+ ## Configure TLS Mutual Authentication Part 2 Authenticated User Mapping

 The above configuration of mutual authentication is OK up to a point, but there are still some issues - due to IIS's approach to configuring mutual authentication.